Waleedmz10/Waleedmz10.github.io/_posts/2026-06-23-One-Connected-Camera-15000-Eyes.md

 One device on a bench, a soldering iron, and some patient reading turned into 15,000 exposed video feeds across the internet — not because any single step was fancy, but because when every device is identical, one shared flaw is every device's flaw.
 The hardware was the key; the scale was the door it opened.

-Main tools: a UART connection, pulling and copying the memory chip, binwalk, the device's read-only and writable file areas, the bootloader, a disassembler, and a public internet scan.
+Main tools: a UART connection, pulling and copying the firmware, binwalk, the device's read-only and writable file areas, the bootloader, a disassembler, and a public internet scan.